viames/pair/README.md

 ```
 composer require viames/pair dev-master
 ```

-### Don’t have Composer?

-You can download it here: https://getcomposer.org/download/
+If you don’t have Composer, you can download it [here] (https://getcomposer.org/download/).

+## Requirements

+Pair requires Apache 2.x, PHP v5.6 or above and MySQL v5.6.

 ## Examples

 An example project that uses Pair PHP framework can be found [here](https://github.com/viames/Pair_example).
+A nice installer will create your first web-project with Pair in a breeze.

 ## Contributing